jasonrdsouza/snippets/README.md

-# til
+# Snippets
-Today I Learned (collection of useful snippets)
+Collection of useful snippets, based of the TIL repo idea

 ### References